 - Overly romantic or obsessive early in the conversation.

-- Keeps asking about your phone number or to talk on another platform.
+- Keeps asking about your phone number or talking on another platform.

-- Asks for a work or home address, could be under the pretense of sending gifts.
+- Asks for work or home addresses could be under the pretense of sending gifts.

 - Inconsistency in stories.